-Using the ERM model (Enterprise Risk Management), risk assessment cycles were performed on the entire Snam Group in 2016.
-As at the end of 2016, 360 enterprise risks had been mapped and broken down between all corporate processes.
+Using the ERM model (Enterprise Risk Management), risk assessment cycles were performed on the entire Snam Group in 2018.
+As at the end of 2018, 138 enterprise risks had been mapped and broken down between all corporate processes.
 Moreover, the 2018 mapping of risks and opportunities considered the new activities under the scope of new unregulated businesses, as a result of acquisitions made during the year.

 The Sustainability Committee was established on 11 May 2016.

 The Board of Directors plays a central role in overseeing the company’s commitment to sustainable development along the chain of value which is later presented to the Shareholders’ Meeting.
-It is assisted with these tasks by the Sustainability Committee, established on 11 May 2016, which makes proposals and provides advice and is made up of three non-executive directors, of which two are independent including the Chairman.
+It is assisted with these tasks by the Sustainability Committee, established on 11 May 2016, which makes proposals and provides advice.